johnstonbl01/clementinejs/tutorial/tutorial.md

 ## .gitignore

-It is often common to see a file named `.gitignore` in the root directoyr of projects.
+It is often common to see a file named `.gitignore` in the root directory of projects.
 This file simply tells git (version control software) to ignore particular files.
 Many times, the content of this file contains the `node_modules` directory.
 This prevents the directory from being uploaded to GitHub (on large projects, this directory can become quite large).

 Example .gitignore file: